 The is the brainchild of Architecture for Humanity and the designers who volunteer with us and through our local chapters.
 It grew out of our collective frustration in sharing ideas and trying to work together to address shelter needs after disaster, in informal settlements and in our own communities.

 Architecture for Humanity is a 501(c)(3) charitable organization that seeks architectural solutions to humanitarian crises and brings design services to communities in need.
 To learn more about our work, please visit our website.

 Who else is behind this?

-In 2011, Architecture for Humanity acquired Worldchanging and merged it with the Open Architecture Network, which was the result of a yearlong partnership that began in spring 2006 when Architecture for Humanity won the prestigious TED Prize and donated all of the proceeds to Architecture for Humanity.
-Each year the TED community honors three individuals who have positively impacted life on this planet.
+The Open Architecture Network was the result of a yearlong partnership that began in spring 2006 when Cameron Sinclair won the prestigious TED Prize and donated all of the proceeds to Architecture for Humanity.
+Each year the TED community honors individuals who have positively impacted life on this planet.
 Recipients are granted one wish to change the world.
 Members of the TED community voluntarily contribute to granting the wish, by offering their resources and talent.
 Our wish: To build on our success creating opportunities for architects to help communities in crises.
 We envisioned a truly collaborative online community and gathering place for those dedicated to improving the built environment.

 Sun Microsystems, Hot Studio, Creative Commons, AMD and other partners joined Architecture for Humanity in realizing this ambitious undertaking, and at this year's TED conference, together we launched a beta version of the Open Architecture Network: the first site to offer open source architectural plans and blueprints on the web.

 Who will the Open Architecture Network serve?

-Architects, designers, engineers and anyone else involved in the building trades is welcome to share their ideas on Worldchanging - but the site is not just for professionals.
+Architects, designers, engineers and anyone else involved in the building trades is welcome to share their ideas on the Open Architecture Network - but the site is not just for professionals.
 Community leaders, nonprofit groups, volunteer organizations, government agencies, technology partners, healthcare workers, educators and others are also invited to collaborate on projects and share their expertise.
 After all if we're to meaningfully address the challenges of building a sustainable future, we'll need (a lot of) help from people of all walks of life.